Introduction

 A — Next Semester B — Mainstreaming Social Action C — Social Action Internship Program D — Pipeline to Jobs & Graduate School E — Status of Current Campaigns F — Impact of Social Action on Former Social Action Students

 Central to social action is that we "teach and do social action".
-That is, we move away from a traditional way of teaching about social action to an active-learning model.
+That is, we move away from a traditional way of teaching about change to an active-learning model that is transformative.
+The below mage, which used to be in the Institute but was removed because of time contstraints, brekas out the difference between traditional and active learning:

 - Why does social action interest you?